 Effective listening is an important communication skill to have in the workplace.
-Ensuring that you are properly decoding a massage in the way it was intended will save everyone time.
+Ensuring that you are properly decoding a message in the way it was intended will save everyone time.
 Technology can make this even more difficult to do, which we will touch on later.
 I can’t tell you how many times I have run into issues with this when working as an account manager for one of our website development projects.
 A client could say something like, “I think the font could be more visually appealing, and the colors should stand out more.”
-If I were to decode that message and try to relay the information to a designer or developer, I might say something like, “Make the font 16px/bold, and make the colors more vibrant”…. when in reality the client may have had a whole other font style in mind and want the colors to be darker.
+If I were to decode that message and try to relay the information to a designer or developer, I might say something like, “Make the font 16px/bold and make the colors more vibrant”…. when in reality the client may have had a whole other font style in mind and want the colors to be darker.
 So guess what?
-After the updates have been completed and the client sees it, we both realize that our minds were not in the same place.
+After the updates have been completed and the client sees them, we both realize that our minds were not in the same place.
 The point here is: make sure that you have a complete understanding before moving on; otherwise, you are going to run into extra work.
-Don’t be afraid to double check with someone, ask questions, or set up a call or in-person meeting to make sure that everyone is on the same page.
+Don’t be afraid to double-check with someone, ask questions, or set up a call or in-person meeting to make sure that everyone is on the same page.

 The importance of nonverbal communication.

 🙂 🙁 😛 😉 😕 😐 😳 🙄 👿 😡 😯